UWCubeSat/found/README.md

 - Run the install script in root/sudo as an executable (`sudo ./install.sh`)

 ## Building FOUND
-- Clone this repository (`git clone https://github.com/UWCubeSat/found.git`)
+- Clone the repository (`git clone https://github.com/UWCubeSat/found.git`)
 - Go into the directory (`cd found`)
 - Compile the executable (`make`)
 - Execute the executable (`./build/bin/found`)